ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 5 - Complete Ghost platform.md

 ## Traefik IngressRoute for enabling HTTPS access to the Ghost platform

 As you did with the [Traefik dashboard](G030%20-%20K3s%20cluster%20setup%2013%20~%20Enabling%20the%20Traefik%20dashboard.md) or [Headlamp](G031%20-%20K3s%20cluster%20setup%2014%20~%20Deploying%20the%20Headlamp%20dashboard.md), better handle the ingress into your Ghost platform with a Traefik `IngressRoute`.
-This will allow you to provide a proper HTTPS access that uses [the TLS certificate you have declared in the previous section](#ghost-platforms-tls-certificate):
+This allows you to provide a proper HTTPS access that uses [the TLS certificate you have declared in the previous section](#ghost-platforms-tls-certificate):

 1. Create the `ghost.homelab.cloud.ingressroute.traefik.yaml` in the `resources` folder: